This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 Each of which can be denoted by a different symbol.
 Traditionally, the task is a dot.
 A completed task is a dot with an X over it.
 A migrated task is a dot with a greater-than symbol written over it.
 An event is an open circle, and notes or thoughts are a dash marks.

 Why to bullet journal, as I understand it today

 Keep in mind that my Leuchtturm1917 Notebook was just ordered a few hours ago and I'm sitting here waiting for it.

-Because even though I'm getting a lot of stuff done lately (I've launched an e-book about brush lettering, I started a graphic design membership subscription, I've doubled my Instagram following in the past month, I started a quickly-growing hand lettering group, and I'm growing a human being inside of me, to name a few things)—even though I've done a lot of stuff lately, I still feel wildly unorganized.
+Because even though I'm getting a lot of stuff done lately (I've launched an e-book about brush lettering, I started a graphic design membership subscription (that I since took down), I've doubled my Instagram following in the past month, I started a quickly-growing hand lettering group, and I'm growing a human being inside of me, to name a few things)—even though I've done a lot of stuff lately, I still feel wildly unorganized.

 I wait to the last minute to plan what blog post is going to be published tomorrow.
 I don't have a comprehensive plan for any of my social media channels.
 I have a vague idea that I want to teach another Skillshare class soon.
 I don't wake up every day with a solid plan, and I feel like most of the stuff I get done is reactionary to the emails I get that morning.
 Yuck.
 Not living intentionally by any means.
 Oh, and then I zone out by watching hours of crappy TV (I have an addiction, I know I do).

 But wait, Jenn, don't you at least have to-do lists coming out the wazoo?
 Yes.
 To-do lists upon to-do lists upon multiple Google calendars upon stacks of digital Evernote notebooks.
 But the biggest problem I'm seeing: if it's not in sight, I forget about it.